meri-leeworthy/meri.garden/posts/02 · Group Key Agreement with BeeKEM.md

 ![Add member](https://www.inkandswitch.com/keyhive/notebook/static/03/add_member.png)

-Notice that if two members add a member concurrently to the same tree, they will add them to the same leaf.
-BeeKEM resolves such conflicts on merge by sorting all concurrently added leaves and blanking their paths.
+Notice that ==if two members add a member concurrently to the same tree, they will add them to the same leaf.
+BeeKEM resolves such conflicts on merge by sorting all concurrently added leaves and blanking their paths.==

 ![Resolving add conflicts](https://www.inkandswitch.com/keyhive/notebook/static/03/merging_concurrent_adds.png)